tomfy/gtsimsrch/README.md

 	find_parents  -in u_cassava.dsgm  -out cassava_noped.fpout

-Now the output has ‘-’ characters where the numerical fields for the pedigree (cols 5-18) would be.
+Now the output has ‘-’ characters where the fields for the pedigree (cols 3-18) would be.

 **Converting from vcf to dosage matrix** (with each line being one accession)
 vcf\_to\_dsgm